I am addicted to fishing.

-Examples like these are not farfetched at all.
-Every day, attacks like these are launched across the globe.
+Examples like these are not far fetched at all.
+Every day, phishing campaigns like these are launched across the globe.
 They can be challenging to detect, especially in a rushed state.
 Thankfully, taking a few steps with your emails can go a long way.
 Here are some ways you can avoid falling victim to one of these attacks and compromising you and your company’s sensitive data.

 - Slow down and be skeptical: Email attacks are often predicated on you being in a hurry and being a trusting individual.
 Stop that!
 Take your time when reading emails that ask you to click on anything.

 - Check the credentials: Hovering your mouse over the email address, or expand the sender line on the email.
 If the email is not in the same configuration as your own email, it is not from your company.
 Delete that crap.